 Up to 50% of the mortgage could be interest only.
 Non amortising loans were popular in the Netherlands, since interest on mortgage loans is tax-deductible.
 However, from January 1, 2013 only interest on amortizing loans is tax-deductible (and the loan maximum is reduced from 106% to 105%), so a typical mortgage loan in 2013 looks as follows.

 In the next years the loan maximum has been reduced in steps of 1% per annum.
-It now stands at 101% and will be fixed at 100% on January 1, 2018.
+It now stands at 100%.
+No further reductions are currently planned.

 Code of Conduct on mortgage lending and Regulation mortgage lending